paradisebunny/daffodil/characters.md

 __Constitution__ – measuring endurance.
 The CON modifier adjusts your hit points for each hit die you roll for your character.

 __Intelligence__ – measuring reasoning and memory.
-Magic-Users use their INT modifier to lower their target's saving throw value
+Magic-Users use their INT modifier to lower their target's saving throw value.

 __Wisdom__ – measuring perception and insight.
 Clerics with WIS 15+ receive an additional 1st lvl spell.
 Any character with a CHA score of 13+ gets an additional +5% bonus to all experience gained.